 At this stage, your wealth goal is likely achieved so why do we get so fascinated with #1?

-At the tail end of your accumulation stage, guarding against portfolio size risk is a retirement concept and its here we bring in some retirement planning reasoning.
+At the tail end of your accumulation stage, guarding against portfolio size risk is a retirement concept and here we bring in some retirement planning reasoning.

 Learning from Retirement Planning – The V-Shape Equity Glidepath